AI Assistant Overview

 Security Guidance

 As you prepare for launch it’s helpful to ensure your Security team is fully onboard.
-Kickstart the conversation by sharing this blog post that breaks down how we secure the Moveworks Copilot.
+Kickstart the conversation by sharing this blog post that breaks down how we secure the Moveworks Assistant.
 If your team has further questions, reach out to your Moveworks CSM for more resources.

 Additional Resources